tech2peace/nft-weekend/eth/afternoon/README.md

 ### Freestyle

-18. This is the time to wake up your creative self and add fancy features and game rules in your contract to make you NFT project unique and interesting :alien::monkey::sparkles:.
+18. This is the time to shake up your creative self and add fancy features and game rules in your contract to make you NFT project unique and interesting :alien::monkey::sparkles:.